golemfactory/golem-architecture/arch-snapshot/arch.md

 #### ExeUnit Commands
-The Requestor Agent does not control the ExeUnit by GSB, but by using a dedicated REST API that maps user-friendly messages to the `Exec` GSB message that is then sent directly to the ExeUnit.
+The Requestor Agent does not control the ExeUnit by GSB, but by using a dedicated REST API (exposed by their yagna) that maps user-friendly messages to the `Exec` GSB message that is then sent directly to the ExeUnit.

 The specification of the command (so-called `ExeScriptCommand`) can be found in [ya-client OpenAPI Activity Specification](https://github.com/golemfactory/ya-client/blob/master/specs/activity-api.yaml).